Free Closing Costs Calculator

 Data based on our testing of $350,000 home purchases across 10 states.
 New York's higher costs reflect state and city transfer taxes.

-Video: Understanding Closing Costs
+Video Understanding Closing Costs

-A comprehensive walkthrough of what to expect at your home closing.
+A walkthrough of what to expect at your home closing.
 I've found this video covers the essentials that most first-time buyers don't know about.

 Closing Cost Comparison by Loan Type